snigdhasaha7/caltechfn_eval/models/object_detection/yolov5/README.md

 In order to calculate mAP_50 scores, change the value of `iou_thres` on Line 103 of `val.py` to 0.5.

 In order to calculate mAP_75 scores, change the value of `iou_thres` on Line 103 of `val.py` to 0.75.

-Note that we have provided the .yaml files necessary to run this model on our dataset and on the SVHN dataset.